Finschia/finschia/docs/resources/genesis.md

 ## Consensus Parameters

 Next, the genesis file defines consensus parameters.
-Consensus parameters regroup all the parameters that are related to the consensus layer, which is `Ostracon` in the case of `finschia`.
+Consensus parameters regroup all the parameters that are related to the consensus layer, which is `Ostracon` in the case of `Finschia`.
 Let us look at these parameters:

 - `block`
   - `max_bytes`: Maximum number of bytes per block.